MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 - [L3: Bellman Optimality Equation (P4-Interesting properties)](https://youtu.be/4SeEvwbO9ns?si=yaCzuzow8s6psrLG)
 - More videos are on the way.

-The open course has ~50 short lecture videos and lasts for ~11 hours long in total.
-More videos will be uploaded one by one within the next few months.
+There will be about 50 short lecture videos that last for about 11 hours long in total.
+The rest of the videos will be uploaded within the next few months.
 Please stay tuned!

-**You are warmly welcome to check out the videos to see if they are helpful!**
+You are warmly welcome to check out the English videos to see if they are helpful!
+The Chinese lecture videos have been quite popular and have received 900,000+ views in total over the Internet.

 # (Jul 2024) 2500+ Stars